simoncblyth/env/sysadmin/migration/tracwiki2sphinx.rst

      * adapt something like this to generate rst, it deals in trac APIs for converters and formatters so offers some higher lever wins over bare regexp handling, at expense of getting intimate with Trac API
-     * the dependence on trac makes for more complicated development and testing
+     * the dependence on trac makes for more complicated development and testing : knocked this for six with standalone converter
      * XMLRPC access not so useful here, depends on impinging on the Trac conversion machinery that normally creats html from wikitext, and instead creates rst